You want smart political talk without the meltdowns?

 Putin's a murdering dictator thug.

-I will I'll give a props to the Ukrainian people.
+I'll give props to the Ukrainian people.

 They fought bravely.